Holomorphic differentials of certain solvable covers of the projective line over a perfect field: Standard form

-Under the previous conditions, identification of the appropriate tower in global standard form for a compositum of generalised Artin-Schreier and Kummer extensions of the rational field is natural.
-Due to questions related to class numbers (see for example \cite{Ros}), Hasse's method of obtaining global standard form is unclear to us in general, as it relies heavily upon the use of the principal ideal domain property of the field of rational functions.
-Nonetheless, we now give an example of a compositum of two Artin-Schreier extensions, which in contrast to Example \ref{easy} share ramified places, where global standard form is possible.
-Furthermore, in the following example, places may be either fully or partially ramified.
+\begin{remark} In this case, the identification of the appropriate tower in global standard form is natural.
+Due to questions related to class numbers (see for example \cite{Ros}), Hasse's method of obtaining global standard form is unclear to us in general, as it relies heavily upon the use of the principal ideal domain property of the field of rational functions. \end{remark}

+We now give an example of a compositum of two Artin-Schreier extensions, which in contrast to Example \ref{easy} share ramified places, and yet where global standard form is also possible.
+In the following example, places may be either fully or partially ramified.
 We expect that other examples may also be produced. \end{example}